Last Updated on April 9, 2022

 Instacart Payment Options

 Instacart accepts several forms of payment, including most major credit cards and debit cards.
 Instacart also accepts the Supplemental Nutrition Assistance Program (SNAP) through the Electronic Benefits Transfer (EBT) debit card in select places.

 On the other hand, Instacart does not accept cash or checks.
 Instacart also does not accept Aldi gift cards, although it does accept Instacart gift cards.

 A big reason for shopping at Aldi is the low prices, but shopping at Aldi through Instacart introduces a number of additional costs.
 They include:

 Potentially higher product prices.
-Some products are priced a little higher than we see in store, although not all.
+Many products are priced a little higher than we see in store, although not all.
 We noticed a difference between what we pay in-store for a product.
 For example, we paid $2.79 for Happy Farms String Cheese at the store, but on Instacart it was $3.09.
 In other cases, the cost was smaller — eggs were only a difference of 4 cents a dozen — while in still other cases, like shredded mozzarella, the prices were identical.
 So it varies.

 A delivery fee.
 Delivery fees can vary depending on 1) the time of day, 2) whether it’s a busy time (i.e. Saturday morning), and 3) how much you spend.
 In our area, fees go down considerably when the purchase is $35 or more; whereas a $10 purchase can run a delivery fee of $7.99 or higher, a purchase of $35 or more is as low as $1.99.